hbk1087/DS-2002/README.md

 # DS-2002
-Repository of DS 2002 Assignments for Fall 2022
+Repository of DS 2002 Assignments for Fall 2022 by Neil Hansaria

 Lab 3: SQLite lab